 About Wacek Financial Planning

-Founder, Ben Wacek, is a fee-only, Certified Financial PlannerTM who has a passion to help people of all income levels make wise financial decisions and steward their resources from an eternal perspective, using Biblical principles.
+Founder Ben Wacek is a fee-only Certified Financial Planner™ and Certified Kingdom Advisor® who has a passion to help people of all income levels make wise financial decisions and steward their resources from an eternal perspective using Biblical principles.
+Based in Minneapolis, MN, he works with clients both locally and virtually throughout the country and abroad.
 If you’d like to learn more about Wacek Financial Planning, please visit www.wacekfp.com.

 Photo courtesy of Rawpixel.com on stocksanp.io